 You can use the Admin console to easily add additional domains or aliases to a primary one and whitelist external domains so that your organizations can collaborate through certain Google products.

 Organize your workforce by department, function, location, or however else you’d like!
 Groups makes it simple to put people together into a mailing list, so you can email all of accounting all at once or invite marketing to lunch without having to do a calendar invite for every individual member of the department.

 We know that security is a huge concern for our customers, and the Admin console can help protect your business.
 You can require 2-step verification and minimum password lengths, monitor passwords, and require screen locks on managed devices.
 You can also allow some, but not all, employees use less-secure apps.
 These things will keep your breach risks as low as possible.

 There are a variety of reports that make it easy to monitor users and their actions.
 View app usage, file sharing, and the number of users near their storage limits.
-You can also see the number of emails sent over a specific time, the number of non-Google apps installed, and amount of queries in Cloud search.
-Admin console also provides audit reports of actions performed by administrators, so you can see where any system changes came from.
+You can see the number of emails sent over a specific time, the number of non-Google apps installed, and amount of queries in Cloud search.
+Admin console also provides audit reports of actions performed by admins which allows you to see any system changes.

 Last but not least is user management.
 Admin console lets you quickly add new users, manage the OUs they belong to, and reset their passwords.
 You can also see their drive usage and view the total storage employees have left.

 Sometimes, the Google Admin console's capabilities are very limited.
 As a result we created gPanel, a comprehensive management and reporting solution for Google Workspace.
 Features like advanced user administration and superior domain security make gPanel a critical piece of any efficient Google Workspace domain. gPanel is highly rated not because of price or flash, but because of its simple and powerful functionality.